hanjeehan/fakemalloc/README.md

 If you are on fish :
 setenv LD_PRELOAD PATH/TO/SO

+If above did not work :
+export LD_PRELOAD=PATH/TO/SO

+example :
+export LD_PRELOAD=$PWD/libmalloc.so

 then launch commands and check how they fail to get any memory :)